Glossary term

 Investors still buy callable bonds because they may offer higher yields than comparable noncallable bonds.
 That higher yield can be viewed as compensation for the extra uncertainty created by the call feature.
 Whether that tradeoff is worthwhile depends on the investor's income needs, rate outlook, and tolerance for reinvestment risk.

-That is why call risk should be evaluated as part of overall bond structure, not as an isolated technical footnote.
+Call risk should be evaluated as part of overall bond structure, not as an isolated technical footnote.

 The Bottom Line